shpatrickguo/bitgrit/Viral Tweets Prediction Challenge/ReadMe.md

 ## In this notebook:
 - Data processing: one-hot encoding + cyclical encoding for categorical features.
 Normalization.
-- Feature selection using embedded method: L1 regularization
+- Feature selection using embedded method: L1 regularization.
+Helps reduce our compute resources.
 - Memory footprint reduction of data
 - Hyperparmeter tuning with RandomizedSearchCV
 - Building LightGBM classifier model for prediction